Josh Segarra

 Josh Segarra (born June 3, 1986) is an American actor.
 He is known for his roles on the television series The Electric Company, Sirens, and Arrow as well as for originating the role of Emilio Estefan in the musical On Your Feet!.
-His other television credits include Chicago P.D., The Other Two, Orange Is the New Black, and She-Hulk: Attorney at Law, while his other theatrical credits include the musicals Lysistrata Jones and Dogfight, and the slasher horror film Scream VI.
+His other television credits include Chicago P.D., The Other Two, AJ and the Queen, Orange Is the New Black, and She-Hulk: Attorney at Law, while his other theatrical credits include the musicals Lysistrata Jones and Dogfight, and the slasher horror film Scream VI.

 Early life

 Segarra was born on June 3, 1986, in Longwood, Florida.
-He is of Puerto Rican descent, and is fluent in Spanish.
+He is Puerto Rican, and is fluent in Spanish.
 He learned to sing in his Pentecostal church but aspired to be a professional wrestler.
 Segarra is a graduate of NYU's Tisch School of the Arts.